-High Intensity Interval Training: Repeat Sprints for Sport Specific Fitness
+High Intensity Interval Training for Athletes: Repeat Sprints for Sport Specific Fitness

 Before you jump into the workout, make sure you warm up thoroughly.
 The workout's pretty basic.
 You just need some space, some cones or anything to mark the distance and a phone or a stopwatch, something that can give you a timer so you can keep track of how long you're going for.